saadmansakib47/OTA-SimLab/README.md

 - Not production-grade networking — it simulates behavior in-memory for visualization and experiments only.
 - Some features are duplicated between the legacy and Next.js front-ends; choose one to iterate on for larger refactors.

-## Want help or changes?

-- I can add quick `dev:next` / `build:next` scripts to `package.json`.
-- I can add a short CONTRIBUTING.md or example algorithm template file.

----

-If you'd like I can now add the `dev:next` scripts to `package.json` or create an `ALGORITHM_TEMPLATE.md` file to make it even easier to add new algorithms.

 ## Scripts in `package.json`

 This repo's `package.json` includes these scripts (legacy CRA): `start`, `build`, `test`, `eject` (uses `react-scripts`).

-Tip: I can add convenient scripts like `dev:next`, `build:next`, `start:next` if you want.

 ## Troubleshooting